-The College of Arts brings together four schools: Critical Studies, Cultural and Creative Arts, Humanities and Modern Languages and Cultures.
+The College of Arts & Humanities brings together four schools: Critical Studies, Cultural and Creative Arts, Humanities and Modern Languages and Cultures.
 Our wide-ranging research includes heritage, philosophical and theological studies and studies of information, culture and language, often in partnership across disciplinary boundaries and beyond Arts.

 We value how we work together and how we work with our partners.
 Researchers work closely with public, private and third sector partners across the creative, cultural and heritage industries, and education and policy arenas.
 These partnerships highlight the value of Arts & Humanities research in tackling societal and economic challenges in the modern world, and how they make a difference.